brockboland/Homebrew/41-SpringtimeInAmarillo/README.md

 - OG: 1.060 (target 1.066 - 1.074).
 I would have tossed in the rest of that pound of candi syrup if I'd realized how low I was.
 - Wyeast 3711 French Saison, mfg 3/26/19
 - Fermented in 5 gal corny (XXXXX)
+- Set the fermentation fridge to 71F to cool it down the rest of the way overnight, to pitch yeast tomorrow

 ## Transfer Day
 - Gravity: 1.0xx, x.x% ABV